Navin-Morajkar/Wizard-of-the-Past/README.md

 ### Prerequisites
 + To run this project, you will need to have the [CodeBlocks SimpleCPP version](https://www.cse.iitb.ac.in/~ranade/simplecpp/) installed on your system.
-- For deatailed information about Code::Blocks and Simplecpp please refer to this [manual](https://www.cse.iitb.ac.in/~cs101/2014.2/Project/Manual_Code::Blocks_Simplecpp.pdf)
+- For detailed information about Code::Blocks and Simplecpp please refer to this [manual](https://www.cse.iitb.ac.in/~cs101/2014.2/Project/Manual_Code::Blocks_Simplecpp.pdf)

 ### Running the Project